Get creative and embrace the gap!

-Vintage rings are notoriously difficult to match with wedding bands, but don’t be discouraged!
-Thinking outside the (ring) box can lead to pairing engagement rings with less traditional bands or vice versa.
+Vintage engagement rings are notoriously difficult to match with wedding bands, but don’t be discouraged!
+Thinking outside the "ring" box can lead to pairing engagement rings with less traditional bands or vice versa.

-Victorian rings are often gold, but don’t let that dictate the metal of your band.
-We love pairing intricate Victorian rings with our simple Golden Hoop and our Zephyr to add some dimension and contrast.
-The rhodium on the Zephyr compliments the black enamel seen on many Victorian engagement rings, and the single cut diamonds add a little extra femininity and sparkle.
-Don’t be afraid to wear your rings on two different hands either.
-If you feel like your engagement ring is a standout on its own, move it to the right hand and wear a simple diamond eternity band, like our Old Miner, on your left hand (look above).
+Victorian engagement rings are often gold, but don’t let that dictate the metal of your band.
+We love pairing intricate Victorian rings with our simple 24k Golden Hoop or our Zephyr to add some dimension and contrast.
+The rhodium on the Zephyr compliments the black enamel seen on many Victorian engagement rings, and the single cut diamonds are antique and add a little extra femininity and vintage sparkle.
+Don’t be afraid to wear your rings on two different hands.
+If you feel like your engagement ring is a standout on its own, move it to the right hand and wear a simple diamond eternity band, like our Old Miner.

 The beginning of the 20th century ushered in the use of platinum.
-We love pairing feminine and soft Edwardian rings with textural bands featuring fancy diamond shapes, or unusual finishes.
-Soft filigree details look lovely next to starker, more simple eternity bands, like this Cartier carre cut Deco band.
-We also love the texture of our Triad paired with Edwardian styles.
+We love pairing feminine and soft Edwardian rings with textural bands or unusual finishes.
+Soft filigree details look lovely next to starker, more simple eternity bands.
 Stack em up, and enjoy the sparkle!

 There are no rules.
 Wearing what feels best and most accurately represents your partnership will inevitable lead to the right wedding band...and if you have a few on your mind, your first anniversary is only one short year away!